wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 invalidated by an L1 request (to maintain exclusiveness) or evicted from the L2 cache, we still keep the mapping valid, and set the state to NP, meaning valid data is not present, but the mapping is still present.
 When a block is acquired by coherence, it is set to "I", in which case segments used by the tag is unmapped.
+Note that LRU requires "I" lines and "NP" lines be moved to the end of the LRU stack, since LRU always prioritizes using space that do not contain valid data to evicting valid data.

+The L2 cache maintains an invariant that data layout in the segment must be consistent with tag layout, i.e. data segments of tag i must be stored in smaller segments before tag j, as long as i < j.
+In order to read the data of tag j, the cache controller takes the size field of all tag i (i < j), and computes the sum as the beginning segment of tag j's data.
+This can be done efficiently using a multi-way parallel prefix adder.